 Isla Mujeres has an entirely different vibe than Cancun - the mix of locals, expats and tourists makes the beach area an eclectic melting pot of beachgoers

-Is one day enough to see Isla Mujeres?
+Is one day enough time to see Isla Mujeres?

 Hopefully I can help others avoid making that mistake.
 For what it's worth, I did get a really good lay of the land and the next time I find myself near Cancun or Tulum I certainly plan to budget a couple days for staying on the island itself.